How to Enable Combat Logging in WoW Midnight (/combatlog, 2026)

 You've got logging enabled.
 You ran a dungeon or raided for the night.
 You have a WoWCombatLog.txt file sitting on your hard drive.
 Now the interesting part.

 A raw combat log is a wall of text — millions of lines of comma-separated data that no human should try to read directly.
 You need a tool to parse it.
+(Curious what's actually inside?
+The combat log basics primer walks through the format and what each line means.)

 Option 1: Upload to WowCoach